ken004ucsd/CSE150A-Group-Project/README.md

 | Precision    | 87.9%  |
 | Recall       | 88.1%  |

-Conclusion:
-- **Strengths**:
-- Performs well (~88% accuracy) using Naïve Bayes.
-- Fast training time, efficient for large datasets.
-- Handles text preprocessing well using TF-IDF.

-- **Limitations**:
-- Assumes word independence (may not capture meaning/context well).
-- Vulnerable to word order loss (doesn’t detect sarcasm or negation well).

-- **Potential Improvements**:
-- Use Word Embeddings (e.g., Word2Vec, BERT) for better word relationships.
-- Try Deep Learning (LSTMs or Transformers).
-- Hyperparameter tuning (optimize smoothing factors in Naïve Bayes).
-- Expand preprocessing (lemmatization, bigrams, sentiment-aware techniques).

-Next Steps:
-- Implement logistic regression or random forest for comparison.
-- Introduce pretrained embeddings (e.g., GloVe, FastText).
-- Analyze error cases where the model fails.
+Conclusion
+Our sentiment analysis model performs well, achieving approximately 88% accuracy using the Naïve Bayes classifier.
+It is computationally efficient, making it suitable for large datasets, and effectively handles text preprocessing using TF-IDF vectorization.
+However, the model has some limitations, particularly due to the assumption of word independence, which can result in loss of meaning and context.
+Additionally, it struggles with word order, making it less effective at detecting sarcasm or negation in reviews.

+To improve the model, we could explore word embeddings such as Word2Vec or BERT, which capture semantic relationships between words.
+Deep learning approaches like LSTMs or Transformers could further enhance sentiment detection by considering sequential dependencies.
+Additionally, hyperparameter tuning—such as optimizing the smoothing factors in Naïve Bayes—could refine classification accuracy.
+Expanding preprocessing techniques by incorporating lemmatization, bigrams, and sentiment-aware features may also improve performance.

+For the next steps, we plan to implement logistic regression or a random forest classifier for comparison.
+We also aim to integrate pre-trained embeddings like GloVe or FastText to enhance feature representation.
+Lastly, a detailed analysis of misclassified cases will help identify weaknesses and refine the model for better performance.